 The real estate business has an important and multi-dimensional impact on society and our living.

 In our choices we try to find as low-carbon alternatives as possible.
 The investment targets of both the Finnish Real Estate Fund and Care Fund have used renewable electricity based on wind power since the beginning of 2018.
-In addition, we always evaluate the possibilities of using geothermal and solar energy in our new real estate targets.
+In addition, we always evaluate the possibilities of using geothermal and solar energy in our own development projects.
 Towards the end of 2019, a school centre that we built in Lauttasaari was completed (primary school for about 600 pupils and nursery for 300 children) and delivered to the city of Helsinki.
-This is the first own developing project of our real estate funds.
+This is the first own development project in our real estate funds.
 The school centre is completely carbon neutral during its use.
 The heating and cooling energy used by the centre is produced with geothermal energy, and the object also uses solar panels.
 A comprehensive system monitoring the quality of the indoor air has also been installed in the school centre.